iesoftwaredeveloper/exercises/csharp/palindrome/README.md

 In order to express this in big O notation I will estimate it as one half n to the power of 2 or O((n^2)/2).
 This is a rough estimation and the actual performance is better than this.
 As the size of the string increases, the estimated big O is much further from the actual value.
 However, since the intent of the big O notation is to provide a quick estimate of the complexity it makes for a good way to compare to other methods.

+One last thing to consider when using recursion is the call stack.
+Each time the method is called it requires that the the current memory space be placed onto the call stack.
+This increases the time and spaced used by the system to manage the call stack.

 ## Solution: Rube Goldberg

 For the last method I decided to take an approach that was more complicated than necessary.
 To see why I chose the name of the solution see [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine).